anandu06dev/ng4StarterKit/README.md

 }
 ```

-To obtain a better separation, we create view model repositories.
-As for the view model repositories, they provide
+As for the view model repositories, they provide different view model schemas for specific use cases.
-different read model objects for specific use cases and use domain models as the base.
-Both approaches interplays with Angular's
-built-in change detection strategy.
+Both approaches interplays with Angular's built-in change detection behaviour.

 The view model repositories can be used in UI controllers or in application services.